uhafner/autograding-github-action/README.md

 Please have a look at my [companion coding style](https://github.com/uhafner/codingstyle) and [Maven parent POM](https://github.com/uhafner/codingstyle-pom) to see how to create Java projects that can be graded using this GitHub action.
 If you are hosting your project on GitLab, then you might be interested in my [similar GitLab action](https://github.com/uhafner/autograding-gitlab-action) as well.

-This action is inspired by my similar Jenkins plugins:
+Both actions are inspired by my Jenkins plugins:
 - [Jenkins Warnings plugin](https://github.com/jenkinsci/warnings-ng-plugin)
 - [Jenkins Coverage plugin](https://github.com/jenkinsci/coverage-plugin)
 - [Jenkins Autograding plugin](https://github.com/jenkinsci/autograding-plugin)